open-horizon/SDO-support/README-1.10.md

 1. A consolidated docker image of all of the SDO "owner" services (those that run on the Horizon management hub).
 1. An SDO rendezvous server (RV) that is the first service that booting SDO-enabled devices contact.
 The rendezvous server redirects the device to the correct Horizon instance for configuration.
-1. A script called `generate-key-pair.sh` to automate the process of creating private keys, certificates, and public keys so each tenant is able to import and use their own key pairs so that they can securely use SDO.
+1. A script called `import-owner-private-key.sh` to automate the process of creating private keys and certificates, and importing those into the master keystore in sdo owner services.
+Also returns concatenated public keys so each tenant is able to use their own key pairs so that they can securely use SDO.
 1. An `hzn voucher` sub-command to import one or more ownership vouchers into a horizon instance.
 (An ownership voucher is a file that the device manufacturer gives to the purchaser (owner) along with the physical device.)
 1. A sample script called `simulate-mfg.sh` to run the SDO-enabling steps on a VM "device" that a device manufacturer would run on a physical device.
 This enables you to try out the SDO process with your Horizon instance before purchasing SDO-enabled devices.
 1. A script called `owner-boot-device` that performs the second half of using a simulated VM "device" by initiating the same SDO booting process on the VM that runs on a physical SDO-enabled device when it boots.